Commitment key in building year at St. Cecilia

 Once the south wing was cleared of asbestos, the main floor of the north wing underwent the same operation.
 (The second floor of the north wing did not have asbestos to remove.)

-Asbestos abatement was complete as of July 21, and builders and school employees were preparing the north wing for a school year that will be an adventure for all involved.
+Asbestos abatement was complete by mid-July, and builders and school employees were preparing the north wing for a school year that will be an adventure for all involved.

 When students at the high school and the adjacent middle school return to campus in August, they will find themselves constantly skirting a construction zone.